Back to Networking Knowledge Hub

 Troubleshooting

 Service fails with : The service is trying to write logs to a file on the read-only filesystem.
-Make sure you edited the service file to use and as described above.
+Make sure the systemd override includes as described above.

 DNS lookup failures (): If NetBird can't reach , verify that your PiKVM has working DNS: